 The Centers for Disease Control and Prevention (CDC) estimates that about 1,600 individuals get sick from Listeria in the U.S. each year.
 Of these, 260 result in death.
-In San Bernardino County, the total number of reported cases per year has been 5 or less since 2006.
-Although the incidence of listeriosis in San Bernardino County is low, food may be contaminated at any point along the food production chain before it is sold in local grocery stores and consumed by Food residents. have been may contaminated on farms, in food processing during transportation facilities, or and storage.
+In San Bernardino County, the total number of reported cases per year has been 5 or less since 2010.
+Although the incidence of listeriosis in San Bernardino County is low, food may be contaminated at any point along the food production chain before it is sold in local grocery stores and consumed by residents.
+Food may been contaminated on farms. in food processing facilities, during or transportation and storage.